Biofilm: Formation of biofilms

 The formation of a biofilm begins with the attachment of free-floating microorganisms to a surface.
 The first colonist bacteria of a biofilm may adhere to the surface initially by the weak van der Waals forces and hydrophobic effects.
 If the colonists are not immediately separated from the surface, they can anchor themselves more permanently using cell adhesion structures such as pili.
 A unique group of Archaea that inhabit anoxic groundwater have similar structures called hami.
 Each hamus is a long tube with three hook attachments that are used to attach to each other or to a surface, enabling a community to develop.
 Hyperthermophilic archaeon Pyrobaculum calidifontis produce bundling pili which are homologous to the bacterial TasA filaments, a major component of the extracellular matrix in bacterial biofilms, which contribute to biofilm stability.
 TasA homologs are encoded by many other archaea, suggesting mechanistic similarities and evolutionary connection between bacterial and archaeal biofilms.

 Hydrophobicity can also affect the ability of bacteria to form biofilms.
 Bacteria with increased hydrophobicity have reduced repulsion between the substratum and the bacterium.
 Some bacteria species are not able to attach to a surface on their own successfully due to their limited motility but are instead able to anchor themselves to the matrix or directly to other, earlier bacteria colonists.
 Non-motile bacteria cannot recognize surfaces or aggregate together as easily as motile bacteria.

 During surface colonization bacteria cells are able to communicate using quorum sensing (QS) products such as N-acyl homoserine lactone (AHL).
 Once colonization has begun, the biofilm grows by a combination of cell division and recruitment.
 Polysaccharide matrices typically enclose bacterial biofilms.
 The matrix exopolysaccharides can trap QS autoinducers within the biofilm to prevent predator detection and ensure bacterial survival.
 In addition to the polysaccharides, these matrices may also contain material from the surrounding environment, including but not limited to minerals, soil particles, and blood components, such as erythrocytes and fibrin.
-The final stage of biofilm formation is known as dispersion, and is the stage in which the biofilm is established and may only change in shape and size.

-The development of a biofilm may allow for an aggregate cell colony (or colonies) to be increasingly tolerant or resistant to antibiotics.
-Cell-cell communication or quorum sensing has been shown to be involved in the formation of biofilm in several bacterial species.
+The development of a biofilm may allow for an aggregate cell colony to be increasingly tolerant or resistant to antibiotics.
+Cell-cell communication or quorum sensing has is involved in the formation of biofilm in several bacterial species.